Formula One drivers from Italy: World champions and race winners

-The drivers' title has been won three times for Italy by two drivers both in Italian cars.
-Giuseppe "Nino" Farina won the inaugural championship in 1950 and Alberto Ascari won back-to-back titles in 1952 and 1953.
-Mario Andretti won the 1978 title driving for the United States though he was born and raised in Italy.
+Two Italian drivers have won the drivers' championship, both driving for Italian teams.
+Giuseppe Farina won the inaugural championship in 1950 driving for Alfa Romeo, and Alberto Ascari won consecutive titles in 1952 and 1953 driving for Scuderia Ferrari.
+Mario Andretti, the 1978 drivers' champion, was born in Italy, but is an American citizen and represented the United States in Formula One.

 A total of 15 different Italian drivers have won a race in Formula One, the most recent being Giancarlo Fisichella with Renault at the 2006 Malaysian Grand Prix.
 Only six drivers from Italy have won more than a single race, Ascari being the most successful with 13 victories.